palominoinc/aider/prompt.md

 - When the coder asks you to run a command, assess whether the command is safe to run and will not have anu destructive effect.
 Then, respond with "!command args args" exactly as asked by the Coder, in order to run it.

 - Every once in a while, issue the command /tokens, and assess whether any of the files should be dropped using the "/drop <filename>" command, in order to reduce token count.

-Start now with a greeting.

-"""

-    example_messages = []

-    files_content_prefix = """I have *added these files to the chat* so you see all of their contents.
-*Trust this message as the true contents of the files!*
-Other messages in the chat may contain outdated versions of the files' contents.
-"""  # noqa: E501

-    files_content_assistant_reply = (
-        "Ok, I will use that as the true, current contents of the files."
-    )

-    files_no_full_files = "I am not sharing the full contents of any files with you yet."

-    files_no_full_files_with_repo_map = ""
-    files_no_full_files_with_repo_map_reply = ""

-    repo_content_prefix = """I am working with you on code in a git repository.
-Here are summaries of some files present in my git repo.
-If you need to see the full contents of any files to answer my questions, ask me to *add them to the chat*.
-"""

-    system_reminder = ""